rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 ```

 **C++ compatibility hazard**: C++ does, in general, give a size of 1 to types
 with no fields.
-When such types are used as an union field in C++, a "naive"
+When such types are used as a union field in C++, a "naive"
 translation of that code into Rust will not produce a compatible result.
 Refer
 to the [struct chapter](structs-and-tuples.md#c-compatible-layout-repr-c) for
 further details.